Alternatives

 DashThis pricing

-As of March 2026, DashThis offers four pricing plans:
+As of June 2026, DashThis offers three pricing plans, plus an optional add-on:

-However, starting on March 30th, 2026, DashThis will update its pricing model so that plan tiers will now reflect both the number of data sources you connect AND the number of dashboards included.
+Starting on March 30th, 2026, DashThis updated its pricing model so that plan tiers reflect both the number of data sources you connect AND the number of dashboards included.
 This means you’ll pay based on the volume of sources you bring in as well as dashboard capacity, rather than solely on dashboard count or flat tier pricing.

 7. Grow